 Drafting Note: This section sets out details of when and how any personal data will be shared with third parties.
 It is important that data subjects are aware of the circumstances where their personal data may be shared and this section should be comprehensive.

-The information you provide to us will be treated by us as confidential /[and will be processed only by our employees within the UK/EEA]* Drafting note: Members need to check that whether data is processed (particularly by IT support providers and other online facilities)- see section below.
+The information you provide to us will be treated by us as confidential /[and will be processed only by our employees within the UK]* Drafting note: Members need to check that whether data is processed (particularly by IT support providers and other online facilities)- see section below.
 We may disclose your information to other third parties who act for us for the purposes set out in this notice or for purposes approved by you, including the following:

 If we enter into a joint venture with or merged with another business entity, your information may be disclosed to our new business partners or owners;